Small Businesses Are Primary Targets — Not Afterthoughts

 Small Business Cybersecurity Essentials Checklist

-• Apply the principle of least privilege — employees should only access systems their role requires
+- Apply least-privilege access — employees should only access systems their role requires

 Understanding Your Cyber Insurance Requirements